melchor629/async-net/README.md

 So I decided to search a bit and I found [netty][2].
 But this library at all is a kind complex but very powerful.
 And that wasn't my needs at all.
 I tried to make a library that is kind similar to [Boost asio][3]'s but more easy to use, and compatible with Android.
 And that's how appeared `async-net`.

-## What this library needs? (aka TODOs)
-Is a list of ideas that will be added in next releases

- - SSL/TLS connections as a new Socket class

  [1]: https://gradle.org
  [2]: http://netty.io